yazanmoussalli/Yazan-Moussalli/README.md

 <h2>About</h2>

 <p>
-Dedicated and detail-oriented developer with a strong passion for building mobile and web applications.
+Dedicated and detail-oriented developer with a strong passion for building mobile applications and web development .
 Committed to delivering high-quality solutions.
 </p>